hytechclub/cs-103/Week04/README.md

 - got into interfaces using an `IWalk` example
   - `walkingSpeed` property and `walk` method
 - walked through an example with the use of the interface

+This week uses code from the Week03 folder